September 15th, 2021 at 12:49pm CST by Zachary Links

 Davis seemed to have a chance at significant time in Indy given the departures of Malik Hooker and Tavon Wilson.
 Now, he’s back on the market with days to go before the start of the season.

-In order to make room for Dobbs, the team has cut fellow quarterback Devlin Hodges.
 The Steelers drafted Davis in the second round in 2016, and he spent his first four years in Pittsburgh.
-He started 31 games between 2017-18, but missed almost all of last season due to injury.
-He signed a one-year deal worth $5MM with Washington this offseason, but couldn’t make it out of camp.
+That stretch included 31 starts between 2017-18, but he missed almost all of 2019 due to injury.
+In 2020, he inked a one-year deal worth $5MM with the Washington Football Team.
+Then, after cuts, he found his way back to Pittsburgh.

 Davis was primarily used on special teams last season, but he may have an opportunity to get more traditional safety work, depending on how the rest of the offseason shakes out.
 Safety Malik Hooker, who is returning from an Achilles tear, is out of contract.
 The Colts have also lost Tavon Wilson from last year’s secondary — he recently joined up with the Niners.

 Free agent safety Sean Davis is meeting with the Colts today (Twitter link via ESPN.com’s Adam Schefter).
 This marks Davis’ second-known visit in the last week, following his trip to Buffalo.

 Davis has only suited up for the Steelers over the last five years, but he was initially set to play for Washington last year.
 After a summer injury, WFT released him, leading him back to Pittsburgh.
 Davis mostly came off the bench for the Steelers last year, tallying 12 stops and one fumble recovery.
 For his career, Davis has 64 appearances (32 starts) to his credit with 259 tackles, five interceptions, two fumble recoveries, and 2.5 sacks.